27 Popular Foods in Argentina You Have to Try

 Salsa Criolla and Chimichurri

-This spicy sauce is heaven and my mouth is watering as I type this.
 A good chimichurri is a blend of spices and herbs, sometimes fresh and sometimes dried depending on the recipe blended with oil and a little vinegar.

-Chimichurri’s perfect partner in crime is the choripan, up next on this list.
 I put so much on mine that my bread is disintegrating by the time I’m done.

-The Meaty Sandwiches: Choripan/Lomito/Bondiola
+6. The Meaty Sandwiches: Choripan, Lomito, & Bondiola

-It’s simply a butterflied chorizo on a crusty bread slathered with chimichurri and/or salsa criolla.
-It can come with fixings of a single leaf of lettuce and sliced tomato.
+It can come alone with with the fixings of a single leaf of lettuce and sliced tomato.
 It is simple but it is delicious.

 And in the land of beef you shouldn’t be surprised that steak sandwiches are easy to come by as well.